cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Cuomo/Network Infrastructures (PDF 2).md

 Independent subchannels can be manipulated individually with consideration of the line conditions
 - If a subchannel is experiencing external interference it may not be used in favor of other subchannels
-- DTM can dynamically adapt the data rate to the line conditions
+- DMT can dynamically adapt the data rate to the line conditions

 We have:
 - 25 channel upstream